letrixt/Crypter-POC/README.md

-# Ransomeware-POC
+# Crypter-Bomb
-So I decided to make ransomeware, this should be compatable with windows, macos and linux this time.
+It essentially will take in all the data in a file and make it unrecongnizable and destroy it, this should be compatable with windows, macos and linux this time.